 There are a couple of significant features that are rolled into reputation management software.
 Because there are numerous facets of a company’s reputation, this software is designed for multitasking and handling dozens of tasks and projects at once.
 Some of the most important features include:

-Combined, these features mean that reputation management software basically does much of the media work for the business owner.
+Combined, these features mean that reputation management software basically does much of the media work for the practice owner.
 The software can compile data and let employees know where a company currently stands on social media and in reviews, and can also keep people updated on any breaking stories or trends.

-The trend aspect is particularly useful, especially for small businesses that are trying to market.
+The trend aspect is particularly useful, especially for small practice that are trying to market.
 Let’s say the newest hot topic is avocado.
 If you own a restaurant, you now know it is a good time to advertise food with avocado as a central feature.
-If you run a clothing business, it might be time to print some avocado t-shirts.
+If you run a clothing practice, it might be time to print some avocado t-shirts.
 Or, if you’re not sure how to incorporate the trend into a product, it could be time to just make a silly pun on social media and get some positive feedback.

 There are many different varieties of reputation management software available, and each one has its own unique pros and cons.
-It’s important to read all of the reviews and features of each one before determining which one is right for your business.
+It’s important to read all of the reviews and features of each one before determining which one is right for your practice.
 However, some of the most popular are:

-If reputation management software sounds like something your small or even large business could benefit from, don’t be afraid to take the plunge.
+If reputation management software sounds like something your small or even large practice could benefit from, don’t be afraid to take the plunge.
 The software is not just for massive corporations and can help you get a leg up over the competition.
 For more information, get in touch!